top of page

 Braces are a wonderful tool to align your teeth – finishing the job that nature started.
 Braces do more than line up your teeth.
 You also want the upper and lower teeth to fit together so they work together with a good bite.
 And you want your teeth to harmonize with your face for the best smile.
 Nature has the same goals.
 But the jaws don’t always match to give you the best harmony and balance.

 The upper and lower jaw can be mismatched in their size and in their position.
 A small upper jaw could be combined with a larger lower jaw, or a lower jaw could be too far back compared to the upper jaw and the rest of the face.
-Nature and braces can fit the teeth together in a good way to make up for these jaw imbalances, but there’s a limit to how far the teeth can move.
+Usually, nature and braces can fit the teeth together in a good way to make up for these jaw imbalances, but there’s a limit to how far the teeth can move.
+In these cases, jaw surgery is going to give a better balance and harmony to your face and your teeth.

 For many, nature does a wonderful job of adapting the teeth to a person’s unique jaw structure to achieve a good fit and that beautiful smile.
 Braces come into the picture when nature needs some help.
 Braces work with your body to adapt the teeth to the jaws when nature can’t do enough.
-And when braces alone can’t give you what you want, surgery maybe something to consider.
+And when braces alone can’t give you what you want, surgery may be something to consider.

 Jaw Surgery Is Optional